-Financial instruments, which potentially subject the Company to significant concentration of credit risk, consist primarily of cash and cash equivalents and short-term investments.
+Financial instruments, which potentially subject the Company to significant concentration of credit risk, consist primarily of cash and cash equivalents.
 The Company maintains deposits in a federally insured major financial institution in excess of federally insured limits.
 The Company has not experienced any losses in such accounts and management believes that the Company is not exposed to significant credit risk due to the financial position of the depository institution in which those deposits are held.